 RETIREMENT PLAN PROVISIONS

 PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

 About Plan 1 Plan 1 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-Employees are eligible for Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
 About Plan 2 Plan 2 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-Employees are eligible for Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
-About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
-Most members hired on or after January 1, 2014 are in this plan as well as Plan 1 and Plan 2 members who were eligible and opted into the plan during a special election window. (see "Eligible Members") • The defined benefit is based on a member's age, creditable service and average final compensation at
+About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan. • The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula. • The benefit from the defined contribution component of the plan